jfhammell/stcolumba/pages/pages-root-folder/index.md

   title: "COVID-19"
   url: /2021/red-stage/
   image: widget-covid-19-640x384.png
-  text: "In-person worship services and facility rentals have been suspended.
-We hope to be able to re-open on March 28."
+  text: "In-person worship services and facility rentals have been suspended."
 #  url: /2020/amber-stage-update/
 #  text: "Precautions have been put in place following the diocese pandemic plan to ensure a safe worship space.<br/>Due to the provincial lockdown, in-person worship services will be suspended from December 26 until January 23."